thompsop1sou/godot-fluid-sim/README.md

 2. C#: ~1900 droplets
 3. C++: ~2400 droplets

-As expected the C++ server is the most performant, followed closely by the C# server.
+As expected, the C++ server is the most performant, followed closely by the C# server.

 ## Running the Project

-To run this project, you will need a copy of Godot version 4.2.
+To run this project, you will need a copy of Godot version 4.2 with .NET support.
 This can be downloaded from Godot's official [download page](https://godotengine.org/download/windows/).

 Currently, the C++ server has only been compiled for Windows.
 If you want to run the project on a different system, you will first need to compile by running the following from the root directory (replacing `<your_platform>` with `windows`, `linux`, or `macos`):
 ```